-- 1 Click the Product Ion Selection tab. - 2 Enter a Low mass cut-off value.
-Select whether to specify the value as Mass (m/z) or as a % Precursor mass (m/z) and enter the cut-off value. - 3 To exclude certain masses from consideration, click the Exclude masses option at the bottom of the screen.
-Enter the m/z values to exclude separated by commas and/or enter a Minimum abundance value in counts. - 4 If desired, you can also enter Neutral Losses to exclude, e.g. water (H_20) .
-Enter a formula in the box and click the \implies button to add it to the list.
+- 1 Click the Product Ion Selection tab. - 2 Enter the Maximum number of product ions to find during the product ion scan phase. - For Triggered MRM applications, the recommended value is 10. - For MRM and Dynamic MRM applications, the recommended value is 4. - 3 Enter a Low mass cut-off value.
+Select whether to specify the value as Mass (m/z) or as a % Precursor mass (m/z) and enter the cut-off value. - 4 To exclude certain masses from consideration, click the Exclude masses option at the bottom of the screen.
+Enter the m/z values to exclude separated by commas and/or enter a Minimum abundance value in counts. - 5 If desired, you can also enter Neutral Losses to exclude, e.g. water ( $H_20$ ).
+Enter a formula in the box and click the $\implies$ button to add it to the list.